What to expect

 Counselling sessions last up to 50 minutes.
 The number of sessions required will be negotiated with your counsellor - sometimes one may be sufficient.
-There is a maximum of five sessions available per calendar year.
+There is a maximum of six sessions available per calendar year.
 If you require further sessions, the counsellor can refer you to someone external to the University.

 What can I expect in counselling?

 - You will be doing most of the talking

 - Sometimes you may experience painful feelings before you start feeling better

 - What you talk about with the counsellor is confidential.
 Your teachers/lecturers and parents WILL NOT be informed about what you discuss during the sessions

 - While you are in counselling, you can talk about whatever is concerning you at the time.
 The counsellor will help you examine your concerns and assist you in finding a means to fulfil your goals

 Counselling can help if you are experiencing personal problems, whether long-standing or resulting from a temporary crisis, that affect your academic or social life while studying.
 Deciding to see a counsellor is a positive step towards making things better for you.

 You may seek personal counselling or academic counselling.